ralphjsmit/laravel-seo/README.md

 6. Favicon
 7. Robots tag

-If you're familiar with Spatie's media-library package, this package works in almost the same way, only then for SEO.
-I'm sure it will be very helpful for you, as it's usually best to SEO attention right from the beginning.
+If you're familiar with Spatie's media-library package, this package works in almost the same way, but then only for SEO.
+I'm sure it will be very helpful for you, as it's usually best for a website to have attention for SEO right from the beginning.

 Here are a few examples of what you can do: